mozilla/glean/docs/user/error-reporting.md

 }
 ```

-If you have a debug build of glean, details about the errors being recorded are included in the logs.
+If you have a debug build of Glean, details about the errors being recorded are included in the logs.
 This detailed information is not included in Glean pings.